poiarchitect/poiarchitect.github.io/bounties/Bounty-001.md

 **Date Created:** 18 May 2025
 **Bounty Type:** Access (Connectivity)
 **Location:** Kenya

 **Bounty Description:**
-This bounty supports the purchase of a £5 mobile data top-up for a student in Kenya to enable continued online learning.
-Mobile access is vital for education in digitally underserved areas.
+This demo bounty supports a £5 mobile data top-up for a student in Kenya, helping them stay connected to online learning.

 ---